huy-raw/final-project-oop/README.md

-# Welcome to the project OOP
-# This is the LIBRARY MANAGEMENT SYSTEM
+# Welcome to the project OOP - LIBRARY MANAGEMENT SYSTEM

 ## You will find in this repo:

 * NetBeans Apache Ant project including JUnit Test